 It’s that time of year again, when stores are filled with parents and kids buying school supplies for Back To School.
-Since I was a small child, I have always loved Back To School shopping.
-Let me share with you our homeschool shopping list.
+Let me share with you our printable homeschool supply list.

 I’ve also included a printable school supply list at the bottom of this post.
 I have a Grade 2 student.

 Annual Homeschool Supply List

 - glue sticks (2 large) – While any type will do, I prefer the larger sticks.
 I once bought a huge amount of small glue sticks on sale, but after some time even unopened glue sticks dried out and had to be thrown out.
 I have used and liked both Pritt and Elmer’s purple disappearing glue sticks.